jewynny/WebCrawler/ReadMe2.md

     └── indexing/
         └── reddit_index/
-                └── Index Files #1    There Are A Ton Of Index Files, └── Index Files #2   All Would Be Located hERE └── Index Files #...
+                └── Index Files #1    There Are A Ton Of Index Files, └── Index Files #2    All Would Be Located Here └── Index Files #...
 ```